-- Toll Plaza (2006 artist's rendering at right); - Utility Building; - Roadway, and; - Replacement and/or rehabilitation of associated structures including overpass bridges within the interchange and/or on
+- Toll Plaza (2006 artist's rendering at right); - Utility Building; - Roadway, and; - Replacement and/or rehabilitation of associated structures including overpass bridges within the interchange and/or on the Turnpike

 Above L&R: renderings of the new Allegheny River Bridge.
 In May 2007, ground was broken for a new Allegheny River Bridge consisting of two separate monodirectional, three-lane, cast-in-place, post-tensioned segmental balanced cantilever bridge/s.
-Also included in the \$193.6 million project was the reconstruction of the Allegheny Valley Interchange (including two bridges to carry the Turnpike over the interchange ramps), five retaining walls and a pedestrian bridge over the over the interchaige rainips, invertealing waits and a pedestrian bridge voer the Turnpike (serving the Oakmont Country Club).
+Also included in the \$193.6 million project was the reconstruction of the Allegheny Valley Interchange (including two bridges to carry the Turnpike over the interchange ramps), five retaining walls and a pedestrian bridge over the Turnpike (serving the Oakmont Country Club).
 The new bridge was the first of its kind in Pennsylvania whereby the decks are poured in-place and steel cables are run through the decks and tightened at each end thus holding the segments of the cantilever together.
 The new bridge was dedicated on October 23rd 2009 and the eastbound span opened to traffic on October 25th 2009.
 The westbound span opened to traffic on November 15th 2010.
 On July 13th 2010, the first of two detonations was set-off to demolish the old bridge.
 The second blast (on July 30th 2010) failed to collapse the remaining section thus crews with blow torches 346 cut the steel in strategic locations to complete the demolition.